-For the combustion system a design of experiments was carried out for both the ports.
-It is essential to also compare combustion performance for the two ports; comparing the best combustion hardware for each port design at a range of compression ratio ranging from 15.5 to 20.5.
-As discussed in the previous section based on 1-D 3-D iteration after the first iteration, which provides the scavenging performance of ports; the second iteration is undertaken to improve upon boundary conditions.
-The improved boundary conditions are shown in Table 8 for 1200 RPM, 50% load and rated power conditions.
+Although port-B results in better scavenging, its impact on engine combustion and indicated thermal efficiency also needs to be compared to port-A. For the combustion system, a design of experiments (DOE) was carried out for both the ports.
+The combustion performance for the two ports was compared to determine the best combustion configuration for each port design over a range of compression ratios: ranging from 15.5 to 20.5.
+As discussed in the previous section, based on the first iteration of the 1-D to 3-D coupled simulation, which provided the scavenging performance of the ports, the second iteration was undertaken to improve the boundary conditions.
+The improved boundary conditions are shown in Table 8 for part-load, peak-torque and rated power conditions.